cs340-25/Notex/README.md

 # Notex
-This is a feature rich note taking app made for all users.
+This is a note taking app made for all users.
+It is designed for a UTK cs340 (Software Development) Final Project.

-Project Members:
+### Project Members:
 - Ashton Dy
 - Porter Dosch
 - Perry Shu